discordjs/guide/guide/command-handling/adding-features.md

 	}
 ```

-Use an if statement to check if the `usage` property exists (and is truthy) first, so that you don't accidentally end up with `undefined` in the reply string (in the case that you forget to properly supply the property in our command file, or some similar incident).
-A simple addition like such can easily improve the end user's UX.
+Use an `if` statement to check if the `usage` property exists (and is truthy) first, so that you don't accidentally end up with `undefined` in the reply string (in the case that you forget to properly supply the property in your command file, or some similar incident).
+A simple precaution such as this can greatly improve the user experience.

 ### Guild only commands